Skip to content

 Strategy 4: Earn Third-Party Coverage and Mentions

 YouTube is the strongest social signal.
-Among social and content platforms, YouTube has the strongest correlation with AI brand visibility at r=0.737 (Ahrefs, 2025).
+Among social and content platforms, YouTube has the strongest correlation with AI brand visibility at r=0.737 (Ahrefs, 75,000 brands).
 AI models frequently reference YouTube content, product reviews, tutorials, comparisons, when forming brand recommendations.
 If you are not investing in video content, you are leaving a major signal source untapped.

 LinkedIn is the #2 most cited social source and has doubled in citation frequency over the past year (Ahrefs, 2025).
 Thought leadership posts from your founders and executives, especially those that get significant engagement, feed directly into AI training data and RAG retrieval.